PFA03027/constrained_any/README.md

         // a is greater than or equal to b
     }
 ```
-And also, you can use the key of std::set or std::map like below;
+And also, you can use yan::weak_ordering_any as the key of std::set or std::map like below;
 ```cpp
     std::set<yan::weak_ordering_any> s;
     s.insert(1);